GrzegorzWalewski/GrzegorzWalewski/README.md

 Hi, I'm Grzegorz Walewski

 # Who am I?
-Mainly I'm **PHP programmer**.
+I'm **PHP programmer**.
 At free time I'm doing sports(mostly running).
 Last year I fell in love with tattoos, and got 3 of them :smile:
 When I need relax, I play League of Legends with my friends.
 Sometimes I also watch some movies, but I wouldn't say im movie geek.
 At "before COVID times" I was acting at local theater.